Sokoto Caliphate

-The caliphate arose after the Hausa King Yunfa attempted to assassinate Usman dan Fodio in 1802.
-In order to escape persecution, Usman and his followers migrated towards Gudu in February 1804.
+The caliphate emerged after the Hausa King Yunfa attempted to assassinate Usman Dan Fodio in 1802.
+To escape persecution, Usman and his followers migrated towards Gudu in February 1804.
 Usman's followers pledged allegiance to Usman as the Commander of the Faithful (Amīr al-Muʾminīn).
-By 1808, the Sokoto Caliphate had gained control of several northern Nigerian states.
+By 1808, the Sokoto Caliphate had gained control over Hausaland and several surrounding states.
 Under the sixth caliph Ahmadu Rufai, the state reached its maximum extent, covering a large swath of West Africa.
-In 1903, the twelfth and last caliph Attahiru was assassinated by British forces, which led to the end of the caliphate.
+In 1903, the twelfth and last caliph Attahiru was assassinated by British forces, marking the end of the caliphate.